 - Cancer remains the second most common cause of death in the United States, exceeded only by heart disease, accounting for nearly one in every four deaths.

-- The incidence of some cancers, including kidney, thyroid, pancreas, liver, uterus, melanoma of the skin, myeloma (cancer of plasma cells), and non-Hodgkin lymphoma, is rising.
+- The incidence of some cancers, including kidney, thyroid, pancreas, liver, uterus, melanoma of the skin, myeloma (cancer of plasma cells), leukemia, testis and oral cavity and pharynx, is rising.

 - The burden of some types of cancer weighs more heavily on some groups than on others.
 The rates of both new cases and deaths from cancer vary by socioeconomic status, sex, and racial and ethnic group.